algolia/docsearch/docs/src/config-file.md

   },
 ```

 _Note that you can use [advanced synonym thanks to Algolia][4].
-Our scraper
-supports only supports regular one word synonyms._
+Our scraper only supports regular one-word synonyms._

 ### `scrape_start_urls` _Optional_